 As you’ve probably figured out by now, my family moves around a LOT.
-My hubby’s career requires you to drop everything and move to a new state – sometimes in only a moment’s notice.
-This is so normal within his chosen industry, that they have affectionately coined the term “draggin’ up” as the practice of packing up everything you own and moving on to the next job.
-So, next time you pass a big truck on the interstate with a giant toolbox in the bed and a camper hooked to the back of it, you can bet that is a craftsman who is in fact draggin’ up!
+Which is why I’m practically an expert when it comes to moving tips!
+My hubby’s career requires you to drop everything and move.
+Sometimes in only a moment’s notice.
+This is so normal within his industry, they have coined the term “draggin’ up” as the practice of packing up everything you own and moving on to the next job.
+So, next time you pass a truck with a toolbox in the bed and a camper hooked to it, you can bet they’re draggin’ up!

-Now, we’re a family of four if you include the cat – and of course I do, so it’s not necessarily practical for us to try to live in a camper.
-We have considered it because it would make moving at a moment’s notice much easier, but we own so much stuff and a large portion of that stuff consists of rather large items.
-For example, the trampoline, the playhouse, the playset, and the big toolboxes full of heavy tools.
+Now, we’re a family of four if you include the cat – and I do.
+So, it’s not necessarily practical for us to live in a camper.
+We have considered it because it would make moving at a moment’s notice much easier.
+But we prefer a little more space, so that we’re not on top of each other.
+Not to mention, we own so much stuff.
+And a large portion of that stuff consists of large items.
+For example, the trampoline, the playhouse, and the big toolboxes full of heavy tools.
 These things definitely would not fit in a camper!

-Fortunately, this time around, my hubby and I have had a couple of months notice that we will be moving in November.
-This has made things so much less stressful because we won’t have to do everything on our own!
+Fortunately, this time, my hubby and I have had a couple of months notice that we will be moving.
+This has made things less stressful because we won’t have to do everything at the last minute!
 Usually we’re throwing what we can into boxes and bags or just directly into the vehicles and trying to move as quickly as possible.
-Things get unorganized VERY quickly which leads to frustration and tears.
-I’m not the only one who cries when I’m angry, right?!
+Things get unorganized VERY quickly, which leads to frustration and tears.
+Usually on my end.

-As November gets closer, I have been doing tons of research on the most efficient way for us to pack and move without all the frustration and tears.
-While I have been feeling a bit more confident since we will have more time, I am still very unsure about the best way to organize.
-Plus, this will be the first time my hubby and I won’t have help from family members because we will be so far away from them.
-Therefore, I have come up with a list of tips that will provide the best way to pack and move that hopefully will help you too!
+As November gets closer, I have been doing tons of research on the most efficient way for us to pack and move without frustration.
+Thankfully, I have been feeling more confident, since we will have so much time.
+But, I am still unsure about the best way to organize.
+Plus, this will be the first time my hubby and I won’t have help from family members because we’re so far away from them.
+Therefore, I have come up with a list of moving tips that will provide the best way to pack and move that will help you, too!

 Decide if some of your items are worth moving!
-I know that might sound like a lazy piece of advice, but seriously consider decluttering and getting rid of all the excess you may not want to bring with you to your new home.
+I know that might sound like a lazy piece of advice.
+But consider decluttering and getting rid of all the excess you may not want to bring with you to your new home.
 Not only will it give you less to worry about as you organize and pack, but you could also sell some of your items for extra cash!
-For example, my daughter’s play car that she would ride around the yard in when she was two.
-It’s a cute toy and my daughter used to love it, but she’s nearly four now and hasn’t had much use of it lately, so why even bother bringing it if it’s just going to sit in a garage?
+For example, my daughter’s play car that she would ride around in when she was two.
+It’s a cute toy and my daughter used to love it, but she’s nearly four now and hasn’t had much use of it lately.
+So, why even bother bringing it if it’s just going to sit in a garage?
 We decided that it wouldn’t be worth hauling so we sold it instead, which gave us some extra money!
 Cha-ching!

 The last thing you want to do is wait until the last minute to begin packing!
-It will only lead to chaos and frustration, so start planning early.
-That way, you can begin going through your items to purge the excess that you don’t need before you even have to start thinking about packing.
+Trust me.
+It will only lead to chaos and frustration.
+So, the best way to prevent this is by planning early.
+That way, you can begin going through your items slowly.
+It gives you time to purge what you don’t need before you even have to start thinking about packing.
 This will also give you time to plan how you’re going to coordinate your move.
-Thus, you will have the opportunity to collect moving materials, find a moving truck or company, and ask friends or family for help!
+Thus, you will have the opportunity to collect moving materials, find a moving truck or company, and ask for help!

 You should start looking for free boxes as soon as possible!
-You can use old boxes from all those Amazon packages you’ve ordered, ask friends or family members to set aside their boxes for you, and even go to small businesses who have regular orders to ask for their boxes.
-It might sound a little weird to ask for a random store’s old boxes, but many of them have quality boxes that are sturdy and large that are only going to a recycling or trash bin anyway.
+You can use old boxes from all those Amazon packages you’ve ordered, ask friends or family members to set aside their boxes for you, and even go to small businesses to ask for their boxes.
+It might sound a little weird to ask for a random store’s old boxes, but many of them have quality boxes that are sturdy and large.
+And they are only going to a recycling or trash bin anyway.
 You also want to make sure you get large and small boxes to use as well!
-Large boxes are great for packing multiple lightweight items, but small boxes can be great for heavier items as heavy items are more likely to fall through a large box!
+Large boxes are great for packing multiple lightweight items.
+But small boxes can be great for heavier items as heavy items are more likely to fall through a large box!

-Since my hubby and I won’t be getting help from family this time, we have decided to hire a moving company.
-I’ve already started searching for who we’re going to use and I recommend finding multiple options to look into before making a choice!
+Since my hubby and I won’t be getting help from family this time, we have considered hiring a moving company.
+I’ve already started searching for who we’re going to use.
+I recommend finding multiple options to look into before making a choice!
 You’ll want a company who is licensed with good reviews and a protection plan in the event that your items are lost or damaged.
 We found an business called Atlanta Peach Movers that is a full service moving company which offers local and long distance services.
-They even provide services such as packing with their own quality supplies for maximum protection as well as government moving.
-This company prides itself on its professionalism and expert care, making it an excellent choice for your moving needs!
+They provide services such as packing with their own quality supplies for maximum protection as well as government moving.
+This company prides itself on its expert care, making it an excellent choice for your moving needs!

 I hope these tips are helpful and you have a peaceful and efficient moving experience!
 Comment below and let me know if you have any other great moving tips!